mqiou/jadetech_salesanalysis/README.md

 - **Investigate lowest-performing products:** Look further for any patterns in the sales of the Apple iPhone, the Bose Headphones, the Samsung Cable charging pack, and the Samsung Webcam.
 If no opportunities present themselves, consider phasing the product out.
 - **Expand offerings in top-performing categories:** Consider offering more computers, monitors, and in-ear headphones.
 - **Increase Samsung brand sales**: Given that the Samsung Charging Cable Pack brings in a large order count but has low AOV, consider offering Samsung products that are more expensive, such as tablets or mobile phones.
-- **Examine products with high refund rates:** Look into the Apple Airpod Headphones, MacBook Air Laptop, and ThinkPad Laptop to determine any patterns in reasons for the returns; consider conducting a brief customer survey or looking at existing data about refund reasons.
+- **Examine products with high refund rates:** Look into the Apple iPhone, MacBook Air Laptop, and ThinkPad Laptop to determine any patterns in reasons for the returns; consider conducting a brief customer survey or looking at existing data about refund reasons.

 **Target Marketing Campaigns**
 - **Target high-value buyers in APAC region:** Increase marketing efforts overall, and especially for expensive products, in the APAC region due to its high AOV.